snikket-im/snikket-sdk/README.md

 # Swift

-libsnikket.so and cpp/snikket.h are wrapped by cpp/Snikket.swift
+libborogove.so and cpp/borogove.h are wrapped by cpp/Borogove.swift